-We also provided survivors with school materials, including pens, text books and maths sets, and funded text books and stationery for the schools where survivors have been transferred to in order to continue their education.
+We also provided survivors with school materials - including pens, text books and maths sets - and stationery for the schools where survivors have been transferred to in order to continue their education.

 Recovering at home after hospital treatment, Alganyira is keen to resume his studies.